Introduction: Smart Radiator Valve With Home Assistant

 Give yourself a well deserved pat on the back and crack open a bottle/can of your favourite tipple!
 Now it's time to program the esp.

 Step 6: Loading a Sketch

-You need to use Arduino IDE to upload a sketch and you need the esp addon to be able to choose the correct board.
+You can use Arduino IDE to upload a sketch and you need the esp addon to be able to choose the correct board.
 Here's a link to an example tutorial of how to do this:-

 I pieced together the attached sketch from some example sketches that come with Arduino IDE and from some examples I saw of people controlling stepper motors from home assistant.
-None of them did exactly what I wanted but this does seem to be working well for me.
+None of them did exactly what I wanted but this hybrid seems to be working well for me.

 Open the ino file using Arduino IDE and then add your wifi connection details.
 Change the name of the sRV topic to match whatever you're going to call it in home assistant.
 I've gone for sRV_L for the living room.
 You can probably guess what I've named the one for the bedroom :)

 // Change these to match the 'MQTT Switch' component in Home Assistant

 char* sRV_room = "sRV_L/move"; char* sRV_room_state = "sRV_L/state";

 You also need to set a unique ID, if you have more than one sRV, otherwise the broker will keep disconnecting the devices.
 I just add the relevant room letter to the end.